987904378/tomxplayer/README.md

 # Building
 tomxplayer is built and developed on the Raspberry Pi 3 Model B using Ubuntu Mate (16.04 LTS currently).
-There is currently, no method of cross compilation and building on architectures other than armhf is not supported. tomxplayer can be built for either GTK2 or GTK3 by Changing th GTK_VERSION flag at the top of 'Makefile'.
+There is currently, no method of cross compilation and building on architectures other than armhf is not supported. tomxplayer can be built for either GTK2 or GTK3 by changing the GTK_VERSION flag at the top of 'Makefile'.
 The flag is '3' (for GTK3) by default.

 ## Development Dependancies